Ricardo Bell (clown): Biography

 He made his debut in Lyon at the age of two, and then traveled with his family to many cities in Europe.
 He made his debut in Mexico on October 17, 1869, at Cirque Chiarin.
 He met his wife Francisca Peyrés in Santiago de Chile, of which they moved to the capital of Mexico contracted Bell by Circo Orrín.
 In that country only foreign artists appeared in the circuses.

 He returned to Mexico in 1881.
 Due to his talent he quickly triumphed becoming the main attraction in the circus of the Orrín brothers, becoming his partner.
 Bell was an English clown, who changed the usual aesthetic of the white clown known in Mexico by a more striking one based on the pierrot model, which in Mexico was called "huacaro".

 In 1906, Bell had granted by the Porfirio Díaz government the lands of the former Hospice of the Poor on Avenida Juárez, in front of the Alameda Central.
 In this space Bell installed the Gran Circo Ricardo Bell, where his thirteen children acted.
 The chronicles and newspaper reports of the epoque detailed the success and connection of Bell with his captive audience.

 On January 3, 1911, he travelled with his family to his native London, but they need to make stopover in New York.
 There he had to stay because of the death of his brother Jerry.
 In that city he received news of how his house had been taken by rebels of the Mexican Revolution.
 He died one year after, March 12, 1911, and was buried in that city.

-In the city of Mineral del Monte, Hidalgo, exists in the British Pantheon a tomb of a miner homonymous to the English clown, reason why people of the locality and local legends believes that is the artist who was buried in that site, which is not true.
+In the city of Mineral del Monte, Hidalgo, exists in the British Cemetery, a tomb of a miner homonymous to the English clown, reason why people of the locality and local legends believes that is the artist who was buried in that site, which is not true.